 Does the ABA have to approve all paralegal programs?

 No. The ABA started offering ABA approval to paralegal programs when free-standing paralegal schools were being established.
-The ABA does not offer ABA approval to paralegal certificate programs at four-year universities because universities are accredited by Higher Education Coordinating Boards.
-Our graduates have never found this to be an impediment to legal employment because the UH Program is accredited by the Texas Higher Education Coordinating Board and the UH Paralegal Program has an excellent reputation in the legal community.
+At that time, the ABA did not offer ABA approval to paralegal certificate programs at four-year universities because universities are already accredited by Higher Education Coordinating Boards.
+Our graduates have never found this to be an impediment to legal employment because the UHD Program is accredited by the Texas Higher Education Coordinating Board and has an excellent reputation in the legal community.

 What is the State Bar of Texas?

 The State Bar of Texas is the body that oversees all attorneys who are licensed to practice law in Texas.

 Does the State Bar of Texas approve paralegal programs in Texas?